Mdsomratakbor/Github-Tutorial/git-checkout.md

 `You can use git checkout to view the “Make some import changes to hello.txt” commit as follows`

 **git checkout a1e8fb5**

+`This makes your working directory match the exact state of the a1e8fb5 commit.
+You can look at files, compile the project, run tests, and even edit files without worrying about losing the current state of the project.
+Nothing you do in here will be saved in your repository.
+To continue developing, you need to get back to the “current” state of your project:`

+**git checkout master**

+`This assumes that you're developing on the default master branch.
+Once you’re back in the master branch, you can use either git revert or git reset to undo any undesired changes.`